-The ABPI Code is administered by the PMCPA, and complaints made under the Code are considered by the PCMPA's Code of Practice Panel.
+The ABPI Code is administered by the PMCPA, and complaints made under the Code are considered by the PCMPA's Code of Practice Panel (the Panel).
 The parties to a complaint have no right to appear or be represented before the Panel, but may appeal decisions made by it to the Code of Practice Appeal Board, which includes representatives of industry and the medical professions, chaired by an independent lawyer.
-Administrative charges are payable when a company is found in breach of the ABPI Code (the administrative charges are £3,500 or £12,000, if the matter is unsuccessfully appealed, for members and £4,500 \pounds 13,000 for non-members).
-In addition, all companies ruled in breach of Clause 2 of the Code, made the subject of a public reprimand or required to issue a corrective statement, must pay $f{4,000}$ towards the cost of advertising that fact in the medical, pharmaceutical and nursing press.
-The Panel and/or Appeal Board also have the power in serious cases to require an audit of a company's promotional procedures or to refer the matter to the ABPI Board of Management, who may suspend or expel the company from the ABPI or direct that the company should no longer be included in the list of companies who have agreed to be subject to the ABPI Code of Practice (with the result that the company becomes subject to direct supervision by the MHRA).
+Administrative charges are payable when a company is found in breach of the ABPI Code (the administrative charges are currently £3,500 or £12,000, if the matter is unsuccessfully appealed, for ABPI member companies and £4,500 £13,000 for non-members).
+In addition, all companies ruled in breach of Clause 2 of the 2021 ABPI Code, who are made the subject of a public reprimand or required to issue a corrective statement, must pay $f{4,000}$ towards the cost of advertising that fact in the medical, pharmaceutical and nursing press.
+The Appeal Board also has the power in serious cases to require an audit of a company's promotional procedures or to refer the matter to the ABPI Board of Management, who may suspend or expel the company from membership of the ABPI or direct that the company should no longer be included in the list of companies who have agreed to be subject to the ABPI Code of Practice (with the result that the company becomes subject to direct supervision by the MHRA).